clarkgrubb/latex-input/README.md

 ----

 Difficulty typing mathematical symbols?

-Install one of these keyboard input methods for mathematics.
+Install a keyboard input method for mathematics.

 Use LaTeX notation to enter 969 Unicode characters.